BEST-PRACTICE-FOR-SENDING-INVOICES

 1. Clear terms and conditions

 Always mention all terms & conditions clearly to avoid future misunderstandings.
-Mention warranty, payment terms, late charges, return policy, etc. if and when applicable.
+Mention warranty, payment terms, late charges on overdue invoices, return policy, etc. if and when applicable.

 1. Make it easier to pay